teepeeoz/verifyviasms/README.md

 ## TWILIO

 Twilio is a servcie provider for communication APIs.
-In this case TWILLIO is used for sending a SMS verification code to the recipients mobile phone number.
+In this case Twilio is used for sending a SMS verification code to the recipients mobile phone number.

 If you wish to use this application you will need to donwload the Twilio SDK for PHP ( https://www.twilio.com/docs/libraries/php ) and get your own Twilio account.
-Once you have a Twilio account change the variable $TWILIO_NUMBER value to your phone number and set the environment variables named "TWILIO_SID" and "TWILIO_TOKEN".
+Once you have a Twilio account change the setting variable $TWILIO_NUMBER value to YOUR TWILIO phone number and set the environment variables named "TWILIO_SID" and "TWILIO_TOKEN".

 ## Usage Notes